Georgian Bay Islands National Park; A Guide to Exploring Beausoleil Island

 Rockview Trail

 The Rockview Trail is also accessed via the Huron Trail, and leads to the Fairy Lake Trail.
 The trail is a short 1.5 km and follows the western edge of the island.
-Keep your eyes peeled for openings in the brush and you’ll be able to spot the shoreline, and even get glimpses of some impressive island cottage real estate nearby.
+Keep your eyes peeled for openings in the brush where you’ll be able to spot the shoreline, and get a peek at some impressive island cottage real estate nearby.

 Christian Trail

-This trail can be accessed from the Heritage Trail or from the Cedar Spring campground.
-This 1.5km trail leads you through a dense forest to the beautiful Christian Beach on the western side of the island.
-Christian Beach is less popular than the beach at Cedar Spring, and on the day we visited we had the beach to ourselves.
-The Christian Beach Cabins can be found at the end of the trail, and the trail also connects you to the Georgian Trail that snakes up the entire western edge of the island, leading to the island’s only lighthouse.
-The sunsets at Christian Beach are spectacular, but be sure to bring plenty of mosquito repellent for the walk back through the forest.
+This Christian Trail can be accessed from the Heritage Trail or from the Cedar Spring campground.
+This 1.5km trail leads you through a dense forest to the Christian Beach Cabins, and beautiful Christian Beach on the western side of the island.
+The Christian Trail also connects you to the Georgian Trail which winds up the entire western edge of the island, leading to the island’s only lighthouse.

 Heritage Loop Trail

-Starting within the Cedar Spring Campground, this short 0.6 km looped trail leads you up through grasslands and a deciduous tree forest.
-You’ll pass by the Cemetery of the Oak, as well as many interpretative panels explaining the history of the area, and the flora and fauna in the surrounding environment.
-You’ll also notice many turtle nesting protection boxes.
-These short square metal cages are set up to protect turtle eggs from predators, part of the park’s goal to increase turtle reproduction on the island.
+Beginning at the Cedar Spring Campground, this short 0.6 km looped trail leads you up through grasslands to a beautiful deciduous forest.
+You’ll pass by the Cemetery of the Oak, as well as many interpretative panels explaining the history, and details about the flora and fauna of the area.
+You’ll also notice many turtle nesting protection boxes along the trail.
+These short square metal cages protect turtle eggs from predators, part of the park’s goal to increase turtle reproduction on the island.

 Biking around the Island

-Beausoleil Island has several well-maintained biking trails, and biking is a great way to both explore the island and also the perfect way to reach trail heads at the northern end of the island.
-Both fat bikes and mountain bikes are available to rent at the Visitor Centre as part of the park’s partnership with the Georgian Bay Biosphere Reserve.
+Beausoleil Island has several well-maintained mountain biking trails, and biking is a great way to explore the island.
+It also provides a faster way to reach trail heads at the northern end of the island, which can often involve a multi-kilometer hike.
+Bike rentals are available at the Visitor Centre in adult sizes only.
+Note that bikes cannot be brought on the Parks Canada DayTripper, although water taxi services will often allow you to bring your own ride.

 Swimming and Beaches